bqi343/cp-notebook/Questions.md

 > How much time it takes almost ? [to become red]

 2 year !

+> How much time you spend almost daily ?

 > How many hours you practice daily?